BedanNjoroge/Microsoft_Movie_Studio/README.md

 ## Contribution

 Contributions to this project are welcome.
-If you find any more insights that have been left out issues or have any uggestions please open an issue or submit a pull request.
+If you find any more insights that have been left out, issues or have any suggestions please open an issue or submit a pull request.